Ski Mountaineering in Argentina

 Mendoza Area

-In the north there is some great ski-touring around Mendoza, at heights of 2500-4000m, all accessible within a two or three hour drive of Mendoza city, with relaxing hotels, great food and wine and usually pretty warm in the ski season.!
+In the central part of the Argentine Andes there is some great ski-touring around Mendoza, at heights of 2500-4000m, all accessible within a two or three hour drive of Mendoza city, with relaxing hotels, great food and wine and usually pretty warm in the July-September ski season.!

-Skiing down the closed off pistes at Vallecitos, by mid-October there wasn't so much snow left in the Cordon del Plata, but it had been a lean year.
+Skiing down the closed off pistes at Vallecitos in the Cordon del Plata.
+On this trip there wasn't so much snow left in the Cordon del Plata, but it had been a lean year.

 Heading in to the mountains and the Quebrada Matienzo.
-The big peak is the 4900m high Matienzo, we skied from the smaller peak on the ridge running towards the camera (c.
+The big peak is the 4900m high summit of Matienzo.
+We skied from the smaller peak on the ridge running towards the camera (c.
 4200m).

 Las Leņas & Sosneado Area